In Response to the Fake News Revenge Article in The Atlantic

 All of the above facts are easily verifiable through public records, and can easily be fact-checked.

 Carol Schaeffer’s attempt to portray me as a violent criminal is beyond dishonest.
-She makes it seem like I was repeatedly convicted and serving prison time for weapon-related crimes from 1995 to 2010.
+She makes it seem like I was repeatedly convicted and serving prison time for weapons-related crimes from 1995 to 2010.
 This is likely her attempt at revenge over her failed Budapest tour and attempt at interviewing me, which was aptly described in the aforementioned article by Matt Forney.

 5) The title of the article, as well as the general thesis that Hungary is “a haven for the alt-right”, are both completely false for a number of reasons: